 The theme of the book pronounces judgment on the foreign nation of Edom, making Obadiah one of three prophets (along with Nahum and Habakkuk) who speaks specifically to one nation.
 The book contains both curses and blessings.
 While in other prophetic books, messages contain the judgment against Edom, Obadiah’s focuses on when people remove from or place themselves in opposition to God’s people; they can expect adjudication rather than restoration.

 Obadiah is one of the most common names in the Old Testament.
 Due to this and the scant historical clues in the book by this name, the date and identity of who the exact Obadiah is inspired by God to write this book isn’t agreed upon by commentators.
-Theologian’s best guess places the writing around 840 BC, making him an earlier writing prophet and a contemporary of Elisha.
+Theologian’s best guess places the writing around 840 BC, making him an earlier writing prophet possible contemporary of Elisha and maybe even Jonah.

 It is something to think about in how far-reaching a quarrel can be when not resolved, in this case between brothers, and its effects on their descendants for over thousands of years.
 God fulfills his prophecy to Rebekah that her older child would serve the younger, and the Israelites proved stronger than Edom.
 There are other biblical brothers whose actions have had historical consequences: Cain and Abel, Ishmael and Isaac, Joseph and his brothers, and Moses (by informal adoption) and Pharaoh.